leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 Inspired by this **_data selector_** pattern, the `I/O multpliexing` is mainly used to increase the amount of file descriptors handling within a certain amount of time via the efficient selector mechanisms provided by operating system.

 >![Tips](/arch/images/tip.png)
->According to the different underlying implementation, the multiplexer(a.k.a selector) could generate I/O readiness notification in two typical styles, synchronous vs.asynchronous.
+>According to the different underlying implementation, the multiplexer(a.k.a selector) facility could proivde two kinds interaction manner for I/O readiness notification, including: synchronous and asynchronous.
 The multiplexer we talk in this section mainly focus on sync-multiplexer.
 For async-multiplexer, it will be covered in signal driven I/O model part.

 ```
 TODO, diagram